Holding On for You

-"Holding On for You" is a song by English-Irish pop group Liberty X. Written by Martin Prime and produced by Tim Laws, it released in the United Kingdom on 2 December 2002 as the fifth and final single from the group's debut studio album, Thinking It Over (2002).
+"Holding On for You" is a song by English-Irish pop group Liberty X. It was written by Martin Prime and produced by Tim Laws, with additional lyrics contributed by Laws and Frazer Hurrell alongside group members Kevin Simm, Tony Lundon, Jessica Taylor and Kelli Young.
+It was released in the United Kingdom on 2 December 2002 as the fifth and final single from the group's debut studio album, Thinking It Over (2002).
 The single peaked at number five on the UK Singles Chart, becoming the joint third highest-charting single from the LP.
 It was the band's first ballad to be released as a single, and despite low airplay, the song was a minor hit across Europe, being successful in Ireland, the Netherlands, and Switzerland.

 Background

 The "Single Remix" version of "Holding On for You", known in the United Kingdom, was also issued internationally, under the pseudonym of the "B&Q Mix".
-The original version of the track appears on To Those Who Wait in 2001, the band's debut release, exclusively in Japan.
+This version also appears a bonus track on the band's third studio album, X. The original version of the track appears on To Those Who Wait in 2001, the band's debut release, exclusively in Japan.
 The version of the track which features on the British version of the album is slightly different to all of the other versions, and for international releases, this was dubbed the alternative version.
-An alternative version also appears a bonus track on the band's third studio album, X. One of the single's B-sides, "So Alive", was never issued on CD in the United Kingdom.
+One of the single's B-sides, "So Alive", was never issued on CD in the United Kingdom.